typedb/typedb-docs/03-client-api/02-python.md

 Remember that transactions always need to be closed.
 The safest way is to use the `with ...` syntax which auto-closes at the end of the `with` block.
 Otherwise, remember to call `transaction.close()` explicitly.
 </div>

-Check out the [Concept API](../04-concept-api/00-overview.md) to learn about the available methods on the concepts retrieved as the answers to Graql queries.
+Check out the [Concept API](../04-concept-api/00-overview.md) to learn about the available methods on the concepts retrieved as the answers to TypeQL queries.

-To view examples of running various Graql queries using the Grakn Client Python, head over to their dedicated documentation pages as listed below.
+To view examples of running various queries using the Python client, head over to their dedicated documentation pages as listed below.

 - [Insert](../11-query/03-insert-query.md)
 - [Get](../11-query/02-get-query.md)